 In 2017, the Guild partnered with the Community Foundation of Middle Tennessee to establish the Franklin County Arts Guild Scholarship Fund of the Community Foundation of Middle Tennessee.
 The Community Foundation will grow the fund and will serve as sole administrators of the Franklin County Arts Guild Scholarship Fund.
 The purpose of the fund will remain the same as it has been for over 30 years, but now we hope to endow permanently one or more scholarships each year, making the fund self-sustaining.
 This will ensure that Franklin County Students pursuing creative arts in higher education will receive support.
+You can be a part of making sure that this fund is here for many years to come by becoming a donor, donate art to our Silent auction or bid on a piece of art work in the auction, or by becoming a member of Franklin Co Arts Guild.

 How to Qualify With emphasis on artistic talent, each applicant should be prepared to demonstrate the merit of their work by portfolio, performance, composition (or other tangible evidence) and letters of recommendation.
 They should also provide evidence of their ability to succeed in college as demonstrated by their academic record, letters of recommendation, and their financial need.